naibarn/SmartSpec/.smartspec-docs/workflows/portfolio_planner.md

 - **Deprecated tooling index:** `.smartspec/SPEC_INDEX.json`

 The portfolio planner **reads** from the canonical layer to generate planning reports.

+### Portfolio vs Runtime Interpretation

+The planner uses the same interpretation model as validation and lifecycle workflows:

+- `--mode=portfolio` (default)
+  - Designed for roadmap-level planning.
+  - Planned/backlog/idea/draft specs may be incomplete without being treated as readiness blockers.

+- `--mode=runtime`
+  - Designed for delivery readiness.
+  - Emphasizes that active/core/stable specs should have resolvable artifacts and valid dependency chains.

+### Safety Mode (NEW in v5.6)

+v5.6 introduces `--safety-mode` to standardize strictness across the chain.

+- `strict` (default)
+  - Blocks recommendations that would cause cross-repo duplication risk.

+- `dev`
+  - Continues with high-visibility warnings.

+`--strict` remains a legacy alias for strict gating.

+### Multi-Registry Precedence (NEW in v5.6)

+- **Primary registry:** `--registry-dir` (default `.spec/registry`)
+- **Supplemental registries:** `--registry-roots` (read-only)

+Precedence rules:

+1) The primary registry is authoritative.
+2) Supplemental registries are validation sources used to prevent cross-repo duplication.

 ### UI Design Addendum